zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

   ![The values listed above are entered in the indicated text fields](media/test-api.png "Enter Parameters")

-7. Select **Send** to test the api with the supplied parameters.
+7. Select **Send** to test the API with the supplied parameters.
 Within a few seconds a 200 response with binary data representing the pdf will be returned.

   ![The HTTP response displayed indicates 200 OK and binary data represeting the pdf file is included.](media/binary-data-returned.png "HTTP Response with PDF")